Digital poetry: Hypertext

+Interactivity

 Interactive poetry is a form of digital poetry by which the reader may or must contribute to the content, form, or performance of the work, thereby influencing the meaning and experience of the poem.
 Interaction allows the reader to participate and influence the work and their experience of it.

 Interactive poetry is limited to a digital medium as it cannot perform the same function in other media such as print, which limits accessibility.
-Interactive poetry can also provide a different experience with each reading or from reader to reader and so analysis of this type of poetry can be challenging as the experience is not static.
+Interactive poetry can also provide a different experience with each reading or from reader to reader so analysis of this type of poetry can be challenging as the experience is not static.

+An example of audience participatory poetry is haikU by Nanette Wylde.
+Elit scholar, Scott Rettberg writes of this project "Nanette Wylde’s haikU (2001) is a project based on principles of user participation and on the use of a randomizing function to produce haiku that startle in the sense of producing unintended juxtapositions—no single author has determined which lines will appear together.
+The reading interface is a simple, spare web page.
+Every time a reader reloads the page, a new haiku is produced.
+Following a link to “Write haiku” individuals can submit their own haiku in three lines, each of which has its own button to post the line to bins of first, middle, and last lines.
+The poems delivered on each reload of the site are not the individual haiku as submitted by readers, but recombinations of these first, middle, and last lines of haiku pulled together in a variable way.
+Reloading the page twenty times or so, it is remarkable how many of the poems read as if they have been individually intended by a human intelligence.
+Most of the haiku, perhaps 80%, cohere quite well as poetry."